hydure/Code-Clones-Benchmark/README.md

 ### For correct path names
 Follow prompts in `code/change_paths.sh`.

-### For running detectors remotely
+### For running detectors
-After correcting path names, copy `code/scripts/nicad.sh` and `code/scripts/deckard.sh` to the specified path on the remote machine.
+After correcting path names, copy `code/scripts/nicad.sh` and `code/scripts/deckard.sh` to the specified path on the host/remote machine.

+Note: if running on the host machine, be sure to remove `ssh -o StrictHostKeyChecking=no clone@45.33.96.10` from the `$cmd` variable.

 # References
 Web Design with HTML, CSS, JavaScript and jQuery Set by Jon Duckett